WebAssembly/design/Rationale.md

 in the future.
 Also, if tables are small enough, an engine can internally use per-signature tables filled with failure handlers to avoid one check.

-## Expressions with Control Flow
+## Control Flow Instructions with Values

-Expression trees offer significant size reduction by avoiding the need for `set_local`/`get_local` pairs in the common case of an expression with only one immediate use.
-Control flow "statements" are in fact expressions with result values, thus allowing even more opportunities to build bigger expression trees and further reduce `set_local`/`get_local` usage (which constitute 30-40% of total bytes in the
+Control flow instructions such as `br`, `br_if`, `br_table`, `if` and `if-else` can transfer stack values in WebAssembly.
+These primitives are useful building blocks for WebAssembly producers, e.g. in compiling expression languages.
+It offers significant size reduction by avoiding the need for `set_local`/`get_local` pairs in the common case of an expression with only one immediate use.
+Control flow instructions can then model expressions with result values, thus allowing even more opportunities to further reduce `set_local`/`get_local` usage (which constitute 30-40% of total bytes in the [polyfill prototype](https://github.com/WebAssembly/polyfill-prototype-1)).
-[polyfill prototype](https://github.com/WebAssembly/polyfill-prototype-1)).
-Additionally, these primitives are useful building blocks for WebAssembly-generators (including the JavaScript polyfill prototype).

 ## Limited Local Nondeterminism